 Meet the Project Censored Show team!

-Mickey Huff and Peter Phillips, Executive Producers and Founders, Co-Hosts
+Mickey Huff and Peter Phillips, Original Co-Founders and Co-Hosts